 Wander For A While

-It's been three years since I moved to London and began regularly wandering and photographing the city.
-I've always posted my images on Instagram as Wander For a While but lately felt I wanted a place to say a bit more.
+It's been five years since I moved to London and began regularly wandering and photographing the city.
+I've always posted my images on Instagram as Wander For a While.
+However, more recently I’ve been wishing for a space to publish a wider assortment of images, like my flower photography from London parks.
+I hope you enjoy browsing!

 More About Me